mv-2112/canonical-openstack-docs/tutorial/get-familiar-with-openstack.rst

 Welcome!

-It's great to see that you decided to continue your journey with `Canonical OpenStack <https://canonical.com/openstack>`_.
+It's great to see that you decided to continue your journey with `Canonical OpenStack`_.
 In the previous tutorial we showed you how to get started with OpenStack in five simple steps.
 By executing just a few terminal commands we deployed Canonical OpenStack for sample usage and got our first VM running on top of it.
 Now that the cloud is up and running we'll dig a little bit deeper into it.

 ..
 TODO: Add a link to tutorial-1

 In this tutorial we will help you to get familiar with Canonical OpenStack.
 We will show you how to use both OpenStack dashboard and OpenStack client for the purpose of provisioning cloud resources.
 We will also demonstrate how to use the Sunbeam client for Canonical OpenStack daily operations.

 Ready for the next step?
 Let's dig into OpenStack together!